OSUGliders/.github/profile/README.md

 ## Microstructure processing

-We use Rockland Scientific Instruments (RSI) VMP250 and MicroRider sensors.
+We use Rockland Scientific Instruments (RSI) VMP250 and MicroRider instruments.

 * [`perturb`](https://github.com/jessecusack/perturb) is a parallelized MATLAB package built on top of the RSI's ODAS microstructure processing toolbox.
 It takes in microstructure p files, as well as ancillery data (GPS fixes), and produces complete binned datasets as well as numerous intermediate data products.
 It has features for assessing data quality and detecting bottom impacts.

+## Computer system configuration

+Group operations rely on a suite of virtual machines, usually running Ubuntu Server LTS.

+* [`gliderfs`](https://github.com/OSUGliders/gliderfs) is the file server.
+It is for managing data pipelines.